bbglab/openvariant/docs/user_guide/plugin_system.rst

 We designed a plugin system where the user will be able to create and add any kind of data transformation.
 Each plugin has to be noticed on the `annotation` file as :ref:`Annotation structure` section explains, if it wants to be used.
-An **OpenVariant**'s plugin is a python module composed by a single file.
+An **OpenVariant**'s plugin is a python module composed of a single file.
 This file has two classes:

-* **Context**: contains different attributes of the row and the file that is parsing (``row``, ``field_name``, ``file_path``).
-It is used as input argument that runs plugin's functionality.
+* **Context**: contains different attributes of the row and the file that is parsed (``row``, ``field_name``, ``file_path``).
+It is used as input argument that runs the plugin's functionality.
 * **Plugin**: has ``run`` function that will process the row and apply the data transformation.

-Each object will be work as a single base class to be inherited on each plugin.
+Each object will be working as a single base class to be inherited on each plugin.
 On the following schema we can visualize how the different classes are connected and composed with **OpenVariant** package.

 .. image:: ../_static/schema_plugin.png